telefonicaid/sigfox-iotagent/docs/installationguide.md

 ## Installation

-There are two ways of installing the Sigfox IoT Agent: cloning the Github repository, or using Docker.
+The Sigfox IoT Agent can be installed in two ways: cloning the GitHub repository, or using Docker.

 ### Using GitHub